Title: Emergency Closing Policy

 Responsible Office: Vice President for Administration/Chair of Emergency Management Team

-This policy applies to the College of William & Mary, including the Virginia Institute of Marine Science (the university) and to all of its employees including instructional and research faculty and students as well as agents of the university.
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science.
+It applies to employees including instructional and research faculty and students as well as agents of the university.
 It defines the policy and procedures related to closing the university or a portion of the university in the event of an emergency.

 The university seeks to ensure the safety of its students, faculty, staff, and visitors, safeguard its academic programs, preserve its academic research and protect its facilities in the event of an emergency.
 This policy defines the process for closing all or part of the university as well as expectations for university employees and students.
 It establishes requirements to maintain operational continuity and recovery when a change in operating status is necessary.
 It also establishes the policy and procedures for compensating employees for absences and work during an emergency closing, in compliance with Virginia Department of Human Resources Management Policy 1.35.